dmalikov/dotfiles/README.markdown

 Usual `install.sh` script sucks when number of working environments that should be maintained is more than 1.
 Simple scripts sucks when you want to synchronize git repositories regulary.
-All these reinvent-the-wheel scripts sucks when you want to clean all shit out of your system, that your installation script produced.
+All these reinvent-the-wheel scripts suck when you want to clean all shit out of your system, that your installation script produced.

 [`Chef`][chef] and
-[`chef-folo`][chef-solo] could be helpful here with all these recipes and roles power, but I'm too lazy for writing a cookbook for every application that I have.
+[`chef-solo`][chef-solo] could be helpful here with all these recipes and roles power, but I'm too lazy for writing a cookbook for every application that I have.